 Data Protection Act & GDPR

 The Data Protection Act is the UK’s implementation of the General Data Protection Regulation (GDPR).
 The Data Protection Act 2018 controls how personal information is used by organisations, businesses and the government.
-Everyone responsible for using personal data has to follow a set of strict rules called the ‘data protection principles’ which can be found here
+Everyone responsible for using personal data has to follow a set of strict rules called the ‘data protection principles’ which can be found here.

 GDPR & Direct Mail

 When it comes to direct mail, it’s important businesses comply with GDPR to avoid legal penalties and fines.
 According to the law, marketers need explicit consent or legitimate interest to send out direct mail to their target audiences.
 The ICO states that postal marketing does not require consent, however, if the customers’ name is being used on a flyer or letter you must have a lawful basis for using this personal data.
+Research confirms the channel’s success, with direct mail having an average lifespan of 7.4 days in the household and engaging 96% of its recipients, demonstrating that when used responsibly, it drives powerful engagement without intrusion.

 Best Practices for Ensuring Customer Privacy in Direct Mail